rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 [[/screens/git03.png]]

 Of course, you might occasionally run into rebase conflicts, but let's just assume you won't for now. :) Resolving merge conflicts is a little beyond the scope of this document, but the [Git Community Book](http://book.git-scm.com/) should be able to help.
+In the meantime, we're working up another wiki page to deal specifically with the details of merging, rebasing, and conflict resolution.

+> Note that you can skip the checkout to a local branch and simply always `git rebase upstream/master` as well, but you then lose the chance to review the changes in a local branch first -- this can make unwinding merge problems a little harder.

 > A note on terminology: In Git, we often refer to "origin" and "master," which can be confusing.
 "Origin" is a remote repository which contains all of **your** branches.
 "Master" is a branch of the source code -- usually the first branch, and the branch you don't tend to commit directly to.